The Rose of Rouen

-The Rose of Rouen is a fifteenth-century carol, written after the Battle of Towton in 1461, eulogizing the Yorkist leader and later King Edward IV, Edward, Earl of March.
+The Rose of Rouen is a 15th-century carol, written after the Battle of Towton in 1461, eulogising the Yorkist leader Edward, Earl of March, who was soon to become King Edward IV.

 Historical context

-Before the Battle of Towton took place on 29 March 1461, Queen Margaret, wife of Henry VI of England, led the Lancastrian army south, fresh from victory over the Yorkists at the Battle of Wakefield.
+Before the Battle of Towton took place on 29 March 1461, Queen Margaret, wife of King Henry VI, led the Lancastrian army south, fresh from victory over the Yorkists at the Battle of Wakefield.